 If you have a damaged foundation, it may be due to poor soil or ground movement.
 If you’re not transporting your home, then you’ll need to secure your new foundation with helical or concrete piles.
 This cost is also dictated by the size and weight of the structure.
 Helical piles are cheaper than concrete, and this option is a much more affordable choice than transporting the home to a new location.
 Of course, if your foundation is secure and sturdy, these costs can be avoided.

-Framing, ancillary, sill plates and egresses also affect the cost to raise a house.
-For example, if the existing framing of a house is rotted, dilapidated or is not up to code to carry the weight of the structure, it would have to be corrected.
+Framing, ancillary, sill plates, and egresses also affect the cost to raise a house.
+For example, if the existing framing of a house is rotted, dilapidated, or is not up to code to carry the weight of the structure, it would have to be corrected.
 If there are or will be entryways with decks and stairs, the steps leading up to the decks would have to be replaced/extended down to ground level after the lift.
-If your house is on a slab, then you’ll need to frame an entire new floor as most slabs are not cost efficient enough to be lifted.
+If your house is on a slab, then you’ll need to frame an entirely new floor as most slabs do not cost-efficient enough to be lifted.